 - [1] Compliant unit must include energy recovery purge section to minimize exhaust air leakage.
-Unit must be selected to operate at greater than 0 in. wg. differential pressure between outside air and exhaust air pathways. - [2] Residential size equipment (<300 cfm) that is PHI Certified can be compliant for multi-family in-unit applications, if it meets all other criteria. - [3] Compliant unit must be mounted outdoors and without exhaust ductwork to meet crossflow leakage requirement. - [4] Unit requires Central DDC for defrost control and the defrost activation should be controlled via differential pressure sensor or exhaust air temperature. - [5] When project design weather conditions require HRV/ERV defrost (i.e., Project Design winter dry-bulb temperature < temperature at which defrost typically begins to form on the wheel or core), the HRV/ERV specified for the project must include a compliant defrost control method.
-In these cases, defrost control cannot be any of the following prohibited methods: timed exhaust, recirculation of return air, electric resistance without modulating control. - [6] Product may not be installed with the 460V/3 phase advanced EC direct drive fan.
+Unit must be selected to operate at greater than 0 in. wg. differential pressure between outside air and exhaust air pathways. - [2] HRV/ERV units less than 300 CFM are not listed on the CPL unless they are part of a larger compliant product family.
+[3] Compliant unit must be mounted outdoors and without exhaust ductwork to meet crossflow leakage requirement.
+[4] Unit requires Central DDC for defrost control and the defrost activation should be controlled via differential pressure sensor or exhaust air temperature. - [5] When project design weather conditions require HRV/ERV defrost (i.e., Project Design winter dry-bulb temperature < temperature at which defrost typically begins to form on the wheel or core), the HRV/ERV specified for the project must include a compliant defrost control method.
+In these cases, defrost control cannot be any of the following prohibited methods: timed exhaust, recirculation of return air, electric resistance without modulating control. - [6] Product may not be installed with the 460V/3 phase advanced EC direct drive fan. - [7] Rotary heat exchanger is the compliant option